SixArm/hostinfo-commands/README.md

 Commands:

 * [`hostinfo-loadavg`](hostinfo-loadavg): What is the processor load average number?
+* [`hostinfo-loadavg-logical`](hostinfo-loadavg-logical): What is the processor load average per logical processor?
+* [`hostinfo-loadavg-physical`](hostinfo-loadavg-logical): What is the processor load average per physical processor?
 * [`hostinfo-mach-factor`](hostinfo-mach-factor): What is the processor mach factor number?
+* [`hostinfo-mach-factor-logical`](hostinfo-mach-factor-logical): What is the processor mach factor per logical processor?
+* [`hostinfo-mach-factor-physical`](hostinfo-mach-factor-physical): What is the processor mach factor per physical processor?
 * [`hostinfo-primary-memory-available`](hostinfo-primary-memory-available): How much primary memory is available?
 * [`hostinfo-processor-type`](hostinfo-processor-type): What is the processor type?
 * [`hostinfo-processors-logical`](hostinfo-processors-logical): How many processors are logically available?